 Our fifth meeting was at school.
 We worked on the triggers and we made our own business cards and a memory game.
 We didn’t have enough time to play it but we will next week.
+I learned job titles, they were really long words.

 Our fourth meeting was at Kaleva’s Prisma.
 We bought tea and talked about the differences in Finnish and German school systems.
 Then we went to Hesburger.